THE

 Eric/Lohengrin

-Again, bear in mind that this final synthesis, personal as it
+Again, bear in mind that this final synthesis, personal

-comes to what I view as the respective orders for these ten roles
+I view as the respective orders for these ten roles in each of the other five

-Both my lineups for each of the five parameters above and this
+main parameter lineups detailed above.
+Both my lineups for each of the five parameters

-final synthesis are emphatically up for discussion, nor do I think
+above and this final synthesis are emphatically up for discussion, nor do I think

-this Quixotic posting worthwhile unless it stimulates considerable
+this Quixotic posting worthwhile unless it stimulates considerable refinements,

-refinements, demurs, stern corrections or amplifications from
+demurs, stern corrections or amplifications from others.

 --